-1 Name of Entity 2 NAIC Company Code 3 State of Domicile 1 Name of Entity 2 NAIC Company Code 3 State of Domicile .....
+1 Name of Entity 2 NAIC Company Code 3 State of Domicile .....

 6.1 Has the reporting entity had any Certificates of Authority, licenses or registrations (including corporate registration, if applicable) suspended or revoked by any governmental entity during the reporting period?
+Yes [] No [X]

-Yes [<input type="checkbox"/>] No [<input checked="" type="checkbox"/>] 6.2 If yes, give full information: 7.1 Does any foreign (non-United States) person or entity directly or indirectly control 10% or more of the reporting entity?
-Yes [<input type="checkbox"/>] No [<input checked="" type="checkbox"/>] 7.2 If yes, 7.21 State the percentage of foreign control; 0.0 % 7.22 State the nationality(s) of the foreign person(s) or entity(s) or if the entity is a mutual or reciprocal, the nationality of its manager or attorney-in-fact; and identify the type of entity(s) (e.g., individual, corporation or government, manager or attorney in fact).
+6.2 If yes, give full information:

+7.1 Does any foreign (non-United States) person or entity directly or indirectly control 10% or more of the reporting entity?
+Yes [] No [X]

+7.2 If yes, 7.21 State the percentage of foreign control; 0.0 % 7.22 State the nationality(s) of the foreign person(s) or entity(s); or if the entity is a mutual or reciprocal, the nationality of its manager or attorney-in-fact and identify the type of entity(s) (e.g., individual, corporation, government, manager or attorney-in-fact).
-1 Nationality 2 Type of Entity

-1 Nationality 2 Type of Entity
+1 Nationality 2 Type of Entity .....

-.....

-ANNUAL STATEMENT FOR THE YEAR 2021 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2023 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES